ethan-dowler/dungeon-crawl-rails/README.md

   - allow player to "build" a character from scratch
   - set base stats (using a point-buy system?)
   - choose starting equipment (spend a certain amount of money? choose a preset bundle?)
-- Dungeon Map tab
+- Dungeon Map
   - allow player to see where they are relative to other rooms they've visited
   - show pips for unopened doors
   - add icons for items, monsters, etc. that are left behind
-- Town
-  - non-dungeon activities
-  - venders - buy/sell/trade items
-  - trainers - unlock skills or improve abilities
+  - better navigation UI (N/E/S/W)

 ### Nice-to-have Features